bc1pyoonseok/gpt2-bbc/README.md

 ### About
-	it is the gpt2 large base model that generate bbc script based on your input keyword
+	this model is based on gpt2 large and fine tuned with bbc script dataset. this model generates bbc script based on your input keyword

 ### How to use